open-lab-app/open-lap-api/README.md

     "/users/login": {
       "post": {
         "summary": "logs the user in",
-        "description": "This endpoint allows a user to login onto the system\n", "operationId": "loginUser",
+        "description": "This endpoint allows a user to login onto the system", "operationId": "loginUser",
         "produces": [
           "application/json"